upei/drupal6-cms/sites/all/modules/img_assist/README.txt

   want your users to be able to easily choose images from their galleries, select for example "Acidfree albums" as the vocabulary to use for Image assist.

-* If Wysiwyg Editor module is installed, you need to edit your Wysiwyg profiles and enable the plugin for Image assist.
+* If Wysiwyg API module is installed, you need to edit your Wysiwyg profiles and enable the plugin for Image assist.

 -- USAGE --

-* Using this module with TinyMCE, provided by Wysiwyg Editor module:
+* Using this module with TinyMCE via Wysiwyg API module:
   1. Click the camera icon on the TinyMCE toolbar.
   2. Upload a new photo or choose an existing image.
   3. Set the properties for how you want the image to display.